jadecobra/python_tdd_exercises/source/How to Setup a Test Driven Development Environment.rst

   - ``python3`` is the major version of python being used
   - ``-m`` is an option passed to python to call the module given after the option
   - `venv <https://docs.python.org/3/library/venv.html#module-venv>`_ is a module from the python standard library for creating virtual environments when given a name
-  - a virtual environment is an isolated folder that holds dependencies.
-It keeps the dependencies for a specific project separate
+  - a virtual environment is an isolated folder that holds dependencies, it keeps the dependencies for a specific project separate
   - ``.venv`` is the standard name for virtual environments in python, you can use any name you like

-* activate the virtual environment to use it
+* I activate the virtual environment to use it

   .. code-block:: python